instaloader/instaloader/docs/contributing.rst

 - Briefly **check whether the bug has already been reported**.
 If you find an issue reporting the same bug you encountered, comment there rather than opening a new issue.
-However, if unsure, it is advised to create a new issue.
+However, if unsure, please create a new issue.

 - State **how the bug can be reproduced**, i.e. how Instaloader was invoked when the problem occured (of course, you may anonymize profile names etc.).